mokdevel/DarcMods/DarcMissions/README.md

 ## Next release (unreleased)

+Updated jsons: dc_enemyList.json, dc_lootList.json - remove your existing files.

 ### DarcMissions
 Main features:
 * Change in behaviour: Loot is spawned only after win is reached.
 This is true for missions: Occupation, Squatters, HvtVip, HvtItem, Roadblock
-* Convoys with armored vehicles and cars with turrets.
+* Added convoys with armored vehicles and cars with turrets.
+* lootList support for mods: M4BlockII, RAYZIOPTICSPACK, RISLaserAttachments, BarrettM82, BaconDesertEagle
+* New lootList keyword: WEAPON_RIFLE_BIG

+Changes:
+* LootList structure changed.
+* Renamed loot keys: UTIL_OPTICS to UTIL_OPTIC, UTIL_MAGAZINES to UTIL_MAGAZINE

 Fixes:
 * Win condition not set properly for some of the missions